tol-is/tailwind-compositor/readme.md

 [Vertical Metrics](https://vertical-metrics.netlify.app)

-As a result, when rendering text, unline any other dom element, the browser adds white-space above and below each line of text.
-So our layout implementation can behave unpredictably, and require optical adjustments, depending on the order of UI components, font, font-size and line-height.
+As a result, when rendering text, unline any other dom element, the browser adds space above and below each line of text.
+So our layout implementation may require optical adjustments, depending on the order of UI components, font, font-size and line-height.

 #### Solution